 Students who have some background in programming are strongly advised to focus deeply and carefully on the material from the start.
 These fundementals form the foundation for more complex material later on, and thus are critical to success in more advanced content.

 The pace of this course is quite aggressive: we cover more material in one semester than most undergraduate curriculums do in two semesters.
 This pace is required for all Masters students to be "up to speed" for programming in the Spring semester, regardless of the background they came in with.
 Accordingly, the workload is high, but not impossible.
 Many students have become proficient programmers, even with no prior background.
 However, such success requires hard work, discipline, and focus.

-For students who are concerned about their lack of background, and wish to gain some familiarity with programming prior to taking this course, Duke's Coursera Specialization, "Build Software Applications," provides a gentle introduction to programming.
-Students may also begin reading their textbook and working the practice problems in advance of the course.
+For students who are concerned about their lack of background, and wish to gain some familiarity with programming prior to taking this course, we have a 4 course Coursera specialization which covers the first month of material in this course.
+The courses are

 Flipped Classroom and Mastery Learning